 2. Reference Forms: Two letters of recommendation.
 The referees must use the reference form that is emailed to them from the online application ONLY once the application opens in November.
 No mailed-in forms or letters are accepted.
 One referee must be a from an academic source (university/college professor) and the second from a professional (work supervisor, volunteer coordinator, mentor, coach, etc.).
 Family friends, parents, acquaintances, etc. are not suitable.
 If you have been out of school for several years and you absolutely cannot locate an academic reference, indicate this in your Letter of Intent and the reasons for choosing the two referees who will be submitting their recommendations.
 A email with a link to the reference form will only be sent to referees once the applicant has submitted and paid for their application.
 It is the responsibility of the applicant to monitor their application to ensure that both referees have uploaded their completed form back into their online application by the January 31st deadline.
 Applications that are missing reference letters will not be considered for admission.

 3. *NEW* for 2018 Applicants: CASPer Test.
 CASPer Testing is external to the University of Alberta application system, and requires a University of Alberta Application ID.
-Students are required to first submit their application (to generate their Application ID), then they can register for the CASPer test.
+Students are required to first submit their application (to generate their Application ID, which starts with 160), then they can register for the CASPer test.
 CASPer test results are sent directly to the department from the CASPer agency.
 Applicants with incomplete or missing CASPer scores will not be considered for admission.
 Specific CASPer testing dates (in January) are listed on their website: https://takecasper.com/.
 Any questions about CASPer must be directed to the agency.

 4. CV/Resume: Own personal CV or resume

 5. Letter of Intent: A link is provided in the online application system to the Graduate-Application Review System (GARS) webpage where applicants must complete their Letter of Intent.
 All applicants must create an account on the GARS webpage to gain access.
 Applicants must sign the release of information declaration and complete the pre-set questions (each question has a character maximum of 1800).
 These questions are designed to describe your knowledge of occupational therapy and how your background (academic, professional, or personal) has prepared you for the OT program and ultimately the OT profession.
 If you have had academic struggles in the past or any other issues involving your academic history/transcript, you may include this information in the last question.
 The more information we have about an applicant, the better.
 Once the form is completed, the applicant creates a pdf and uploads the form to the 'Letter of Intent' section of the online application.
-For any technical assistance or inquiries with GARS, please email: firstname.lastname@example.org
+Detailed instructions on how to access and complete the Letter of Intent on the GARS system can be found in the Department Checklist PDF, which is provided in the application under the header Documents.
+For any technical assistance or inquiries with GARS, please email: email@example.com

-6. Transcripts: Applicants are required to scan and upload one transcript (front and back page) from each university, college, technical school, etc. ever attended or are currently attending.
+6. Transcripts: Applicants are required to list each institution under the education section of their application, then scan and upload one transcript (front and back page) from each university, college, technical school, etc. ever attended or are currently attending.
 You need to request an official transcript from all universities/colleges ever attended in any capacity and either have the transcript sent to you for you to scan and upload to your application or request the university to upload the transcript (if they provide that service).
 Please refer to the 'Application Requirements' page for the details of when transcripts should be ordered so that the appropriate courses/grades appear on the transcript.
 This is particularly important for applicants who are in their final year of an undergraduate degree or are in the process of completing a course prerequisite(s).
 Transcripts marked 'Issued To Student' are acceptable to upload to your application.